AlaSQL/alasql/README.md

     insert();
 ```

-You can use parameters in compiled statements:
+You can use parameters in compiled and interpreted statements:

 ```js
     var insert1 = db.compile('INSERT INTO one (?,?)');